 The children’s reading books are changed on a Monday and Thursday after they have read them at home with you.
 When you have shared the book with your child please write ‘finished’ in their reading record book, and then book will be changed.
 We ask the children to put their bookbag in the box on the carpet if it needs to be changed.
 As the rest of the school, we expect children to read at least 5 times per week, and to record this in their reading record diary.

-We would be very grateful of offers to read with children in school.
-If you are able to help, then please see your class teacher.
+We would normally be very grateful of offers to read with children in school, and are hoping that we can welcome you back during term 1.
+If you are able to come and help, please let one of us know.
+We really appreciate your offers of help!

 At the front and back of the children’s reading records there is a list of keywords.
 These are excellent lists to practise reading at home so that your child can recognise these common words instantly by sight.
 Once your child can confidently read them, it is then a fantastic list of words that you might like to practise spelling with your child too.